Mazotis/ffmpeg-on-clear-linux/README.md

 $ ./run-chrome.sh
 ```

-## Vivaldi installation and Run script
+## Vivaldi installation and run script

 [Vivaldi](https://vivaldi.com) is yet another open-source browser.
 The main highlight is being able to communicate in a much more organized way, while keeping control of your data.
 That sounds delightful!
 For NVIDIA hardware, one nicety is that video playback also utilizes the Video Engine along with the GPU.
 This is similarly to Google Chrome.